Police: Attempted auto theft preceded fatal shooting at Vancouver waterfront

 He also reportedly told police there were no other weapons inside his vehicle, court records state, but there was a gun magazine.

-Vallandingham has not been arrested in the shooting, Clark County Prosecutor Tony Golik said Tuesday.
-His office has received the police investigation and is reviewing it to see if charges are warranted.
+Vallandingham has not been arrested in the shooting.
+The Clark County Prosecuting Attorney's Office will review the police investigation to see if charges are warranted.

 Police response